Vamerlen/Vamerlen/README.md

 - 👋 Hi, I’m @Vamerlen.
 - 👀 I’m interested in coding!
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning frontend and backend dev.
 - 💞️ I’m looking to collaborate on with someone!
-- 📫 How to reach me by watching my videos!
+- 📫 How to reach me by watching my videos youtube channel name(The Tech Hub Sisters)!
 - 😀 Happy learning!!!
 <!---
 Vamerlen/Vamerlen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.